 Residents rotate for three months at the McLean Schizophrenia and Bipolar Disorders Unit dedicated to the intensive treatment of severely ill inpatients with psychotic and affective disorders.
 During this rotation residents become familiar with extended treatment, in a biopsychosocial model, for patients recovering from an acute episode of illness.
 Residents learn psychopharmacologic management and case administration, and become familiar with individual, group, and family therapy under the supervision of full-time staff psychiatrists.
 In tune with the clinical, teaching and research mission of this unit, residents will have special didactics on psychotic disorders and case conferences.

-Core Rotation – Community First (Six Weeks)
+Community First (6 Weeks)

 Residents spend six weeks based at the Erich Lindemann Mental Health Center (ELMHC), Boston’s Downtown Public Sector community resources facility.
 Residents work with clients in a homeless shelter for people with serious mental illness and have numerous experiences with the integration of mental health, substance abuse and medical treatment as needed by the homeless individual.
 This care is provided by a multidisciplinary team in which our residents participate as a member.
 Residents evaluate patients in crisis, perform evaluations and provide treatment in the shelter to facilitate ongoing care.
 This experience allows residents to work on multidisciplinary teams while becoming familiar with the interface between public agencies, federal agencies, the courts, other clinicians, and managed care systems.